-In #1824500: In-place editing for Fields, we added a new "Edit" module that provides a new "Edit" button in the toolbar.
+In, we added a new "Edit" module that provides a new "Edit" button in the toolbar.
 This is confusing because there is already one edit link on node pages, which are displayed as a tab (or "local task" in Drupal parlance).
 These two links, both with the same title, do different things.
 One provides inline editing capabilities, and the other goes to the node edit page.

 Besides that problem, Drupal also has had a very, very long-standing problem that tabs appear specifically for administrators.
 These tabs don't show up for most end users, except on a few pages like their profile page.
 And more often than not, these tabs are not themed or styled in any way, leaving them clashing horribly against the site's custom theme.

 - Make the "Edit" link in the toolbar act like the others links and provide a submenu.

 - Make a new link for "Edit content" that goes to the traditional node edit form.
 This link would be contextual, letting the user know exactly what they are going to edit, such as "Edit view" or "Edit panel" (please excuse the D7 terminology).

 - The Edit module's link becomes "Quick Edit" or similar.